Who Lives in Leeds?

 Derek owns the Wing Lee Hong Company, which runs a Chinese supermarket and cash and carry warehouse in Leeds.
 He took over the running of the business from his father, who had started out in a fish and chip shop and grocery store in Liverpool in 1957.

-In the audio from 2008, Derek talks about his roots in Liverpool, and how he built up the company to the thriving business that it is today - very popular, not just with the Leeds Chinese Community, but with anyone who loves Chinese food and culture.
-Listen to his story here.
+In this audio clip from 2008, Derek talks about his roots in Liverpool, and how he built up the company to the thriving business that it is today - very popular, not just with the Leeds Chinese Community, but with anyone who loves Chinese food and culture.

 Adrian Sim Wee Wang’s Story